trendless/chtmlrelay/README.md

 - control over a domain through a DNS provider of your choice,

-- Debian 12 machine with IPV4 and preferably also IPV6 addresses,
+- Debian 12 machine with IPV4 and preferably also IPV6 addresses and
+  reachable SMTP/SUBMISSIONS/IMAPS/HTTPS ports.
-  1GB RAM, one slow CPU and maybe 10GB storage for a few thousand active chatmail addresses, and
+  Machine needs 1GB RAM, one slow CPU and maybe 10GB storage for a few thousand active chatmail addresses, and

 - a terminal window with password-less ssh root login to the domain;